SakanaAI/Kamon/README.md

 describing Mon.
 With the exception of the Wikimedia data, which already came with descriptions, all examples were blazoned by hand.

+Total dataset size is 7,410 images paired with descriptions.

 # Installation

 `pip3 install -r requirements.txt`